vedant1102/Recipe-Manager-Assignment/README.md

     "imageUrl": ""
   }
 ]

-⚙️ Assumptions and Limitations
+⚙️ Assumptions & Limitations
 Technical Assumptions

-Browser Features: Modern browser with ES6+, localStorage, CSS Grid/Flexbox
+Browser supports ES6+, localStorage, CSS Grid/Flexbox

-Storage: localStorage available with typical 5-10MB capacity

-Environment: Single-user, single-browser usage

-Data Lifecycle: User doesn't regularly clear browser data/cache
+Single-user usage in one browser

+Data persists unless user clears browser storage

 Functional Limitations
-No Image Upload: Only image URLs supported, no file upload capability

-No Data Export: Recipes cannot be exported/backed up externally

-Single Browser: Data doesn't sync across browsers/devices

-No User Accounts: Single-user system only

-Search Scope: Search only covers title, description, ingredients (not steps)

-No Categories/Tags: Basic filtering by difficulty and time only
+Image upload not supported (URL only)

+No external backup/export

+No syncing across devices

+No authentication or accounts

+Search does not include steps field

+No categories/tags for recipes

+🚀 Performance Notes
-Performance Limits
+# Recipes	Performance
-Optimal: 50-100 recipes
+50–100	🟢 Optimal

-Acceptable: Up to 500 recipes
+Up to 500	🟡 Acceptable

-Not Recommended: 1000+ recipes (may experience UI lag)
+1000+	🔴 Not recommended (UI may lag)
 🐛 Known Issues
-Functional Issues
+Functional
-Image URL Validation

-No validation for broken image URLs
+Broken image URLs not validated

-Placeholder shown if image fails to load

-Form Input Handling

-Duplicate ingredient/step fields can be created if quickly clicking "Add" button
+Fast clicking “Add Ingredient/Step” may create duplicates

-No character limits on text inputs
+No text length limits

-Search/Filter

 Search is case-sensitive

-No "clear filters" button (must reset manually)
+No “Clear Filters” button

-Data Integrity

-No automatic data backup/export
+No automatic backup

-If localStorage is corrupted, app resets to sample data
+Corrupted localStorage resets app to sample data

-Browser-Specific Issues
+Browser-Specific
-Safari Private Browsing

-localStorage may not persist in private mode
+Safari Private Mode: localStorage may not persist

-App will reinitialize with sample data on each visit

-Mobile Browsers
+Mobile Browsers:

-Small touch targets on some filter elements
+Small touch targets

-Keyboard may cover form inputs on focus
+Keyboard may cover fields

-UI/UX Issues
+UI/UX
-No Loading States

-No visual feedback during save/delete operations

-Instant transitions between views

-No Undo Functionality
+No loading indicators

-Deleted recipes cannot be recovered
+No undo after delete

-No confirmation for edit cancellation
+No confirmation on canceling edits

-🔧 Troubleshooting
+🛠 Troubleshooting
-Common Problems
-"My recipes disappeared!"
+“My recipes disappeared!”

-Browser data was likely cleared
+Browser data was cleared → app resets to sample data.

-App will reinitialize with sample recipes

-"Form won't submit"
+“Form won’t submit”

-Check for red error messages indicating required fields
+Check required fields (highlighted in red)

-Ensure all fields have valid values
+Ensure numbers are valid

-"Images not loading"
+“Images not loading”

-Verify image URLs are valid and accessible

-Use direct image links (ending with .jpg, .png, etc.)
+Use direct image links (.jpg, .png)

+Make sure images are publicly accessible

-"App looks broken"
+“App looks broken”

-Ensure all three files are in the same directory
+Ensure all 3 files are in the SAME folder

-Check browser console for JavaScript errors (F12)
+Open Developer Console (F12 → Console) for errors

-📱 Browser Compatibility
+🌐 Browser Compatibility
 Browser	Version	Support
 Chrome	60+	✅ Full
 Firefox	55+	✅ Full
 Safari	11+	✅ Full
 Edge	79+	✅ Full
-Mobile Browsers	Recent	✅ Full
+Mobile	Recent	✅ Full
 🆘 Getting Help

-If you encounter issues:
+If you run into issues:

-Check this README for known issues
+Re-check this README

-Ensure all files are in the same folder
+Ensure all files are correctly placed

-Try refreshing the page

-Test in a different browser

-Check browser console for errors (F12 → Console)

-Note: This is a client-side only application.
-All data is stored locally in your browser and will be lost if you clear browser data or switch browsers.
+Restart the browser

+Try another browser

+Check Developer Console

+Note: All data stays in your browser.
+Clearing browsing data will erase all recipes.